robinlin99/robinlin99/README.md

 ### Hi there 👋

 I'm Robin Lin, and I am a student at Cornell University studying ECE and CS.

-- 📌   I’m currently working on several iOS Mobile Games.
-- 📚   I'm learning AWS.
-- 🖥   I am an incoming SWE Intern @ Aurora Innovation (Acquired Uber ATG Q4 2020).
+I will be working as a SWE Intern at Aurora Innovation this coming summer.
 ![](https://komarev.com/ghpvc/?username=robinlin99&color=green)